jpruiz114/banners-rome-2/readme.md

 ## Project Overview

-This repository contains HTML5 animated banner advertisements for a Total War: Rome II and Intel promotional campaign, featuring three standard banner sizes with CreateJS-powered animations and Flash fallback support.
+This repository contains HTML5 animated banners for a Total War: Rome II and Intel campaign, featuring three standard sizes with CreateJS animations and Flash fallback.

 ## Banner Specifications